 The first 14 days are super important for the grass and the watering needs to be as frequent as possible, which means at least two times a day.
 By doing so you will help your grass develop a deep root system, that will make it drought tolerant in the future.

 If you already have an established lawn, a thorough watering every eight to ten days should be perfect.
 However, if your soil is a dry sandy type, do it at least once a week.
-There is no need to water the grass at all in the winter months.
+There is no need to include watering of the grass in the list with winter lawn maintenance tasks.